hanshoi/go-turso/README.md

 Graciously developed by https://quteo.com

-As there is a bunch of things that need to be generated and built for a full server restart, we use Air to handle all that for us.
+As there are a bunch of things that need to be generated and built for a full server restart, we use Air to handle all that for us.

 ## Prequisities